The Software Development Process: A Definitive Guide for 2023

 The Discovery Phase

-In this step, the main task for the vendor’s team is to do a comprehensive investigation of the project requirements, domain, and all of the client’s business specifics.
+During the discovery phase, the main task for the vendor’s team is to do a comprehensive investigation of the project requirements, domain, and all of the client’s business specifics.
 Returning to our building analogy, this stage is when you choose the house type and explore the construction site.

 The Project Manager should receive the initial product idea from the Product Owner (business representative) and the information about the fixed agreements from the sales department.
 Once they have complete information, they prepare the team members and introduce them to the project.